Clauses and linkers of contrast

 – There’s no work in the docks nowadays.
 However, my mum goes out to work and does a cleaning job.

-Is followed by a verb ub the -ing form by a noun
+Is followed by a verb in the -ing form by a noun

 – I like Edinburgh in spite of/despite feeling a little homesick now and again.